Many executives now see business intelligence, or its abbreviated acronym BI, as a key buzzword. What does this mean for the future of business?

 Another key concept around the future of business intelligence is that as marketers glean more and more data about users, those users will jump on the bandwagon and get proactive about studying themselves.
 This can lead to more transparent data markets and a more engaged community.

 At the same time, a leveling out of advanced data-gathering technologies will provide more self-service analysis.
 Technologies like JSON and will bring more diverse data into the common Internet, and allow it to be “matched,” linked and manipulated in new and interesting ways.
-An article from Tableau at the end of 2016 suggests that this greater access to data will drive more engagement.
+An article from Tableau in the last year suggests that this greater access to data will drive more engagement.

 “People will have business discussions using data, engaging each other with facts and insights,” Francois Ajenstat wrote.
 “They’ll also be able to collaborate more easily with experts in the organization and drive insights faster by leveraging the collective intelligence of the organization.”